ashleyndawana12-dot/theglowrepublic/README.md

 # theglowrepublic
+Project Overview

+This project involves the development of a comprehensive website for The Glow Republic, a newly established beauty business based in Pretoria, South Africa.
+The business was founded by Ashley Ndawana as part of a growing passion for the beauty and skincare industry, with the aim of offering professional and affordable beauty services in a warm and elegant environment.

+The website will serve as the digital presence of The Glow Republic, allowing potential clients to learn more about the business, explore available services, and engage with the brand online.
+As the business is currently in its startup phase, the website plays a key role in establishing brand identity, visibility, and credibility within the beauty industry.

+The Glow Republic focuses on enhancing natural beauty through soft, results-driven treatments such as facials, eyelash extensions, and brow services.
+The digital platform reflects this vision by prioritising elegance, simplicity, and a calming user experience aligned with the brand’s aesthetic.

 Mission:
 At The Glow Republic, we provide soft, results-driven beauty treatments in a warm and elegant environment, focusing on enhancing natural beauty while creating a relaxing and personalised experience for every client.